-Actuarial valuations of the Sub-Scheme are carried out on a regular basis: usually every three years with the most recent valuation being carried out at 31 December 2022.
+Actuarial valuations of the Sub-Scheme are carried out on a regular basis: usually every three years.
 These valuations determine the contributions that the Company pays into the Sub-Scheme to ensure it is fully funded.
+The next actuarial valuation is due to be carried out with an effective date of 31 December 2025.
 At the valuation date the Sub-Scheme was fully funded on a technical provisions basis and therefore the Group is not required to make any cash contributions into the scheme.

-Contributions payable to the pension scheme at the end of the year are £Nil (2022 - £Nil).
+Contributions payable to the pension scheme at the end of the year are £Nil (2023 - £Nil).

-The expected contributions to the plan for the next reporting period are £43k.
+The expected contributions to the plan for the next reporting period are £45k.